wilsonianb/rippled/src/ripple/app/misc/README.md

 If an amendment holds majority status for two weeks, validators will introduce a pseudo-transaction to enable the amendment.

-All amednements are assumed to be critical and irreversible.
+All amendments are assumed to be critical and irreversible.
 Thus there is no mechanism to disable or revoke an amendment, nor is there a way for a server to operate while an amendment it does not understand is enabled.